Police University (TV series): Synopsis

 The story follows the life of various recruits and instructors in the National Police University.

-Yoo Dong-man (Cha Tae-hyun) is a detective with 20 years of experience in criminal homicide and cyber investigation who has been sent to the Police University as a professor after a botched investigation to be an instructor in detective work.
+Yoo Dong-man (Cha Tae-hyun) is a detective with 20 years of experience in criminal homicide and cyber investigation who has been sent to the Police University as a professor to be an instructor in detective work after a botched investigation.
 Dong-man often chats and gains hacking tools and information through the dark web with the moniker "Bird" with Kang Seon-ho (Jung Jin-young), a hacker with the alias "Yoon".
-While following a lead on a case of a cryptocurrency illegal gambling site which caused the death his fiancée, both Seon-ho and Dong-man cross path which unwittingly leads to bad blood.
+While following a lead on a case of a cryptocurrency illegal gambling site which caused the death of his fiancée, both Seon-ho and Dong-man cross paths unwittingly which leads to bad blood.

-Having no dream about his future, Seon-ho chances upon Oh Kang-hee (Krystal Jung) who dreams to be a police officer and falls in love with her at first sight.
-Following her footsteps, he too enrolls into the police university where he meets Yoo Dong-man again.
+Having no dream about his future, Seon-ho chances upon Oh Kang-hee, Krystal Jung (who dreams of being a police officer) and falls in love with her at first sight.
+Following her footsteps, he too enrolls at the police university where he meets Yoo Dong-man again.
 Together, the three of them form a team for a joint investigation against the corruption happening in the school.

 The series also shows conflict and harmony between professors and students within the school and corruption between criminals and the police force.